RaphaelEDiener/r-c-std/readme.md

 it is implemented for all types available in c using the aliases/shorthands found in default_types.h

-if a parameter is not declared 'const', it is getting modified.
+If a parameter is not declared 'const', it is getting modified.

-Linking: rstd.c
+Parameters are preferably passed by reference, since 03 can turn small references into values, but not vise versa for large values (reliably acros compilers).

+-- Building --

+gcc rstd.c -Wall -Wextra -c -O3 -fmax-errors=2 -o rstd.o

+-- Linking --

+gcc -Wall -Wextra -o main.exe -fmax-errors=2 main.c rstd.o

+It is recommended to use `-fmax-errors=2`, since the library is heavily dependant on macros, that can quickly result in compiler diarrhea.

+-- Using --

+`#include "rstd.h"`

 ------------------------------
 Working with Arrays (array_utils.h):